iterative/dvc.org/static/docs/commands-reference/remote/index.md

 The same way as Github provides storage hosting for Git repositories, DVC data remotes provide a central place to keep and share data and model files.
-With a remote data storage, you can pull models and data files which were created by your team members without spending time and resources to rebuild models and re-process data files.
+With a remote data storage, you can pull models and data files which were created by your team members without spending time and resources to build or process them locally.
 It also saves space on your local environment – DVC can [fetch](/doc/commands-reference/fetch) into the local cache only the data you need for a specific branch/commit.